madoublet/hashedit-app/README.md

 # Static Spark

 Static Spark is an API backend for hashedit.io.
 It provides authentication and features to manipulate your static site.
-Static Spark is written in Node JS.
+Static Spark requires Git, Node JS, NPM, and Bower.

 ## Getting Started

 ##### 1. Create a directory for your NodeJS site.
 ```
-mkdir staticspark
+mkdir my-app
-cd static-spark
+cd my-app
 ```

 ##### 2. Clone the repository into your folder structure.